New hybrid and plug-in hybrid cars 2021

 Recent changes to the UK's company-car tax system stack the deck heavily in favour of plug-in hybrids especially; with so many new-car sales driven by this sector, it's no surprise to see almost every car brand scrambling to offer this technology in multiple models.
 Lots of new hybrids have debuted or are scheduled to debut in 2020 and the growth will continue in 2021, as our list below reveals…

-DS is part of the PSA Group and so shares engine technology with Peugeot, Citroen and Vauxhall.
-That has seen it launch the fully electric DS 3 Crossback and plug-in hybrid DS 7 Crossback in the past year, and a smaller plug-in hybrid is now on the way for 2021.
-The DS 4 Crossback name was last used on an SUV version of the Citroen-derived DS 4 hatchback from 2015 to 2018 but will now be worn by a wholly new model.
-DS' premium brand positioning means the new DS 4 will be aimed at rivals like the BMW X1, Mercedes GLA and Volvo XC40.
-Indications were that the new DS would be revealed at the Paris Motor Show in September 2020 ahead of sales beginning in 2021, but with that event no longer going ahead in its original form, it's unclear if the launch timeline will be affected.
+DS is part of the Stellantis Group and so shares engine technology with Peugeot, Citroen and Vauxhall.
+It has already launched the fully electric DS 3 Crossback and plug-in hybrid DS 7 Crossback, and a smaller plug-in hybrid is now on the way for 2021.
+The DS 4 name was last used on the Citroen-derived DS 4 hatchback from 2015 to 2018, but will now be worn by a wholly new model; DS' premium brand positioning means the new DS 4 will be aimed at rivals like the BMW X1, Mercedes GLA and Volvo XC40.
+We've only seen spy shots and some official teaser images so far, but we should see the car in full soon.
+Read more about the DS 4 E-TENSE here.

-Hyundai has offered plug-in hybrid technology in its Ioniq hatchback for several years now, and the South Korean brand is now preparing to offer the technology in the next generation of its popular Tucson family SUV.
-It's set to rival already-on-sale models like the Ford Kuga Plug-In Hybrid and Vauxhall Grandland X Hybrid.
-We haven't seen any images of the new Tucson itself just yet, but at the 2019 Los Angeles Auto Show, Hyundai revealed the Vision T concept (pictured above) which it says hints at the model's design.
-In common with the Ioniq hatchback and smaller Kona SUV, the new Tucson could be offered with a variety of different powertrains, including internal-combustion, hybrid, electric and even hydrogen fuel-cell.
+Hyundai has offered plug-in hybrid technology in its Ioniq hatchback for several years now, and the South Korean brand is now preparing to offer the technology in the latest generation of its Tucson family SUV, set to rival already-on-sale models like the Ford Kuga Plug-In Hybrid and Vauxhall Grandland X Hybrid.
+The pure-hybrid version of the new Tucson is already on sale – complete with a bold look and upmarket appointments – and has been well received, which bodes well for the soon-to-arrive plug-in effort.
+Read more about the 2021 Hyundai Tucson here.

-Jaguar and its sister brand Land Rover were initially slow to offer electrified versions of some of their most popular models, but now that the Land Rover Discovery Sport and Range Rover Evoque are going plug-in, Jaguar's SUVs are getting in on the trend, too.
-The E-Pace was launched in 2018 but is set to move to a new mechanical platform for its 2021 refresh, allowing use of the mild hybrid and plug-in hybrid engine technology already seen in the models mentioned above.
+Jaguar and its sister brand Land Rover were initially slow to offer electrified versions of some of their most popular models, but now that the Land Rover Discovery Sport, Range Rover Evoque, Range Rover and Land Rover Defender (below) are going plug-in, Jaguar's SUVs are getting in on the trend.
+The E-Pace was launched in 2018 but has now moved to a new mechanical platform for its 2021 refresh, allowing use of the mild and plug-in hybrid engine technology already seen in the models mentioned above.
+The E-Pace P300e is on sale now, with deliveries set to start in the spring.
+Read more about the Jaguar E-Pace plug-in hybrid here.

 It has been many years in the making, but the all-new Land Rover Defender arrived at last in 2020 and has been very well received.
-It's currently available with petrol, diesel and mild-hybrid power, but a plug-in hybrid version is also on the horizon; we expect it to appear before the end of 2020, with deliveries happening in 2021.
-What's not clear yet is which engine it'll use: the 1.5-litre seen in the Range Rover Evoque and Land Rover Discovery Sport plug-ins is a possibility, as is the larger 2.0-litre unit employed in larger Range Rover PHEV models.
-A price tag of around £60,000 is likely.
+It's currently available with petrol, diesel and mild-hybrid power, but a plug-in hybrid version was unveiled at the end of 2020, with deliveries set to start this year.
+Badged P400e, the plug-in hybrid Defender uses the same 2.0-litre unit employed in larger Range Rover PHEV models.
+Total power is 398bhp, there's a claimed 27-mile range from its 19.2kWh battery and 85.3mpg is claimed.
+Prices haven't been confirmed, but a figure around £60,000 is likely.
+Read more about the Land Rover Defender plug-in hybrid here.

 Mercedes-AMG GT 73 EQ Power+

-While supercar manufacturers such as Ferrari, Porsche and McLaren have for several years been making use of hybrid systems to boost the performance of their fastest models, the technology has yet to make a significant impact on the 'supersaloon' market – with the exception of Porsche's Panamera hybrids.
+While supercar manufacturers such as Ferrari, Porsche and McLaren have for several years been making use of hybrid systems to boost the performance of their fastest models, the technology has yet to make a significant impact on the super-saloon market – with the exception of Porsche's Panamera hybrids.
 That's all about the change, however, as German powerhouse Mercedes-AMG is working on a plug-in hybrid version of its four-door GT model.
-Expected to carry the 'Mercedes-AMG GT 73 EQ Power+' badge, the model was teased very briefly in an official AMG video clip at the end of 2019 and has since been photographed undergoing cold-weather testing under light camouflage (above).
+Expected to carry the long-winded 'Mercedes-AMG GT 73 EQ Power+' name, the model was teased very briefly in an official AMG video clip at the end of 2019 and has since been photographed undergoing cold-weather testing under light camouflage (above).
 A staggering power output of nearly 800bhp is anticipated, which could make for a sub-three-second 0-60mph time.
+Read more about the Mercedes-AMG GT 73 EQ Power+ here.

 Mercedes S-Class plug-in hybrid